USDA-SCINet/scinet-workbooks/README.md

 2. Edit online in github.
 3. Send your markdown file to [Moe Richert](mailto:moe.richert@usda.gov)

 If you are unsure where the information you are trying to edit is located, navigate to the page on the [SCINet website](https://scinet.usda.gov) and scroll to the bottom of the page.
 There is an "Edit this page" link in the footer that will take you to the corresponding file in the github repository.
-If you are still unable to find the information you are trying to update, check _data/tables or email [Moe Richert](mailto:moe.richert@usda.gov).
+If you are still unable to find the information you are trying to update, email [Moe Richert](mailto:moe.richert@usda.gov).

 ## The github command line